carboclan/pm/README.md

 This is a common co-creation space for the Yellow Hats.
 New project ideas, or research directions that fit the Yellow Hat Dao mission,  may be posted as an [Issues](https://github.com/carboclan/pm/issues) .
 You may also post your comments or questions on existing project or research as  [Issues](https://github.com/carboclan/pm/issues) .
 Outstanding Issues will be addressed in the Yellow Hats Community Semi-weekly Governance Call.

+Documentation and updates on Yellow Hats' live projects may be found in **Project Management Resources and Docs** below.
 Detailed contribution guideline and community governance coming soon.

 ## Project Management Resources and Docs